 The Assault Bike, or Air Bike, has gained quite a bit of popularity over the last few years.
-Anyone who has used the air bike knows that this piece of equipment can be particularly painful when used for high-threshold work, but the air bike can provide additional benefits, other than just smoking your clients.
+Anyone that has used the air bike knows that this piece of equipment can be particularly painful when used for developing the anaerobic system, but the air bike can provide additional benefits, other than just smoking your clients.

 Any low-intensity exercises, i.e., jogging, biking, swimming, jumping rope will accomplish this, as long as heart-rate is in the correct range, 130-150 BPM (60-70% of MHR for most.)
 This work requires a minimum of 30 minutes – any shorter and this adaptation won’t take place.

-A wide variety of exercises can be used, from sprints to specific movements done at a max intensity
+A wide variety of exercises can be used, from sprints to specific movements done at max intensity for 20-40 seconds.

-Alactic Power intervals are explosive bursts of maximal effort work.
-This method improves the rate of ATP regeneration of the Alactic system by increasing the number of enzymes involved in its energy production.
+ATP-PC Power intervals are explosive bursts of maximal effort work.
+This method improves the rate of ATP regeneration of the phosphagen system by increasing the number of enzymes involved in its energy production.
 Any repetitive explosive movement can be used.

 Keep in mind that higher-threshold work should NOT be done in back-to-back sessions, but rather you should separate those sessions by 72 hours.
 These are just three options for each system; there is a variety of measures you could use, but these three will certainly help get you on your way.

 The same rules apply as Glycolytic Power intervals – this work favors athletes with high amounts of absolute strength and likely will not be effective with new clients, lighter athletes, and/or weaker folks that simply cannot pedal hard enough.

 Here’s what a sample week of programming may look like:

 30s Max Effort Air Bike

 30 Minutes of Low-Effort Work (Zone 1, 130-150 BPM).